 Everyone has dealt with an inconvenient toilet clog before.
 Perhaps you have to leave your house, and your toilet clogs right before you’re set to go.
 Or even worse, you’re at someone else’s house and their toilet ends up getting clogged.
 No matter what the scenario is, there are times when calling a plumber simply does not seem like an option.
 Moreover, it’s understandable not to want to spend money on professional plumbing service if it’s a clog you can reasonably get rid of on your own.
-Keep reading for the top seven ways to unclog your toilet without calling a plumber, and remember, for severe clogs and other bathroom service needs, Smith’s Plumbing Services is always here for you.
+Keep reading to learn how to unclog your toilet without calling a plumber, and remember, for severe clogs and other bathroom service needs, Smith’s Plumbing Services is always here for you.

 7 Easy Ways to Unclog a Toilet Without a Plumber:

-- Use a Plunger: This is, of course, the classic method for getting rid of toilet clogs, and still probably the most effective if you can find a plunger nearby.
+- Use a Plunger: This is, of course, the classic way to unclog a toilet, and still probably the most effective if you can find a plunger nearby.
 If you do not already have a plunger in your home, it is important to know which kind to buy before selecting one.
 For toilet clogs, you’re going to want to go with a flange plunger—sometimes just called a toilet plunger.
 This is the kind with the rubber flap, or flange on the end, designed to create a perfect seal with the toilet drain.
 Push this plunger down gently to get rid of clogs, repeating the process a few times while keeping the tight seal.
 You should see water rush down the drain if the clog is taken care of.
 If you are not able to get rid of the clog after several times of repeating this process, you may have to call a professional plumber.

-- Combine Baking Soda & Vinegar: The combination of baking soda and vinegar is a classic way to get rid of clogs—toilet or otherwise.
+- Combine Baking Soda & Vinegar: If you can’t find a plunger and still want to know how to unclog a toilet, the combination of baking soda and vinegar is another classic way to get rid of clogs—toilet or otherwise.
 For toilet clogs specifically, add one cup of baking soda to your toilet and let it sit for a few minutes.
 After that, pour in two cups of vinegar.
 Make sure to pour slowly, as you don’t want the bubbly, chemical reaction these two products cause to come jumping out of your toilet.
 Once you have let the entire mixture sit for several minutes, flush the toilet and see if your clog has cleared.

 - Snake It Out: In the plumbing world, a “snake,” also sometimes called an “auger,” is a tool used to break up drain clogs.
 Snakes can include everything from disposable plastic tools to complicated metal devices.
 For toilet clogs specifically, we recommend the more professional kind, with a handle on the end.
 Insert the device into your toilet, slowly turning the handle until you have found the clog and punctured it.
 When you wind the snake back up, the clog should be broken up and you should be able to flush properly again.
 Repeat this process if you do not succeed the first time.
-Once again, if snaking your toilet does not work after several attempts, calling a plumber is probably your best bet.
+While it is one of the most effective ways of unclogging a toilet without a plunger, if snaking your toilet does not work after several attempts, calling a plumber is probably your best bet.